joshua-rutherford/gm-fabric-dashboard/README.md

 This builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+#### `npm run lint-css` to validate that css follows the project style

+This will lint the LESS source files via the CLI.
+This option should only be required if you are unable to install a stylelint plugin for your editor of choice.